kaxonomy/kaxonomy/README.md

 ## About

-probably debugging when I should be networking.
-NDA projects hidden
+probably debugging when I should be networking

 ## Focus